qaalabs/fabric/docs/19-secure-data-access/instructions.md

 13. When the warehouse view appears, select the **Date** table to view table data.
 The rows are viewable because the user still has read access to the warehouse because ReadData permissions were applied by using item permissions on the warehouse.

-## Apply OneLake data access roles in a Lakehouse
+## Step 7: Apply OneLake data access roles in a Lakehouse

 OneLake data access roles let you create custom roles within a Lakehouse and grant read permissions to folders you specify.
 OneLake data access roles is currently a Preview feature.